 I will end with a Zen quote with focus on when we should be doing more:

 You should sit in meditation for 20 minutes a day, unless you are too busy.
 In that case, you should meditate for an hour a day.

 Always keep on learning…

-In case you missed it, my last post was Kant and Respect for Humanity:
+In case you missed it, my last post was Hammurabi, Hawaii and Icarus: